8 Phrasal Verbs with ‘Over’

 Ex: I let the children sleep over at Sam’s.

-Ex: Paul ran over a cat with his car.
+Ex: Last night, Paul ran over a cat with his car.

-TALK SOMETHING OVER – to discuss a problem or a plan with someone.
+Meaning: to discuss a problem or a plan with someone before you make the final decision.

 Ex: Let me talk this over with my husband before I make up my mind.